 (She / Her / Hers)

-Director of Apparel and Textiles, INTERFORM
+Senior Director of Small Batch and Manufacturing, INTERFORM

 Basana Chhetri is a Nepalese-American designer from Arkansas.
 Born and raised in Nepal and educated and trained in Nepal, Japan and England, Basana Chhetri is a costume designer and & artist by profession.
 After completing her fashion design education in Kyoto, Japan, she returned back to her native country Nepal and started multiple businesses and boutiques along with the first Fashion School in Nepal, called “Contemporary Institute of Arts and Fashion”.
 Over the span of 20+ years she has contributed towards the Govt. of Nepal’s fashion design curriculum, showcased her designs in various fashion shows, been a panel judge for Miss Nepal, managed a business that produced and marketed designer pashmina products in Japan, been an educator and advisor to fashion institutions in Nepal and the founder and main designer for a boutique in London.
 She has also showcased her creative work in fine arts with paintings on stretched canvases, plain silk and wearable fabrics while creating a fusion of traditional art-work and apparel design.
 Her solo exhibitions were held in Tokyo, New York and the Walton Art gallery in Fayetteville Arkansas.
 She has also presented her work in NWA Fashion week for two seasons.
 Previously, Basana has worked with Arkansas Arts and Fashion Forum in teaching sewing & stitching classes focused on Marshallese students to empower women in the local community.
 Basana is quintilingual with an extensive cross cultural upbringing and exposure that shapes her creative expressions.